FynnBeiersdorfer/computer-science-class/journal.md

 In this lesson I started with the real python coding on CodeHS.
 In the first module I learned the print("") code with which I can print simple text to the display.
 In the next module I learned about the variables in python and how they were used.
 I also learned how to find out the class of a variable.
 I completed modules 3.1 and 3.2.
 # September - 20 - 2023
 In this class period I started and completed lesson 3.3 on codeHS.
 I learned how to use user input in my code to make it interactive for the user.
 It's exactly the same concept like the Tracy codes, so I have no problem using it.
+# September - 21 - 2023
+In this period I started and completed lesson 3.4 on CodeHS.
+I learned about mathematical operators and how to use them in code, aswell as how you write it down with your keyboard.